PokeMiners/pogo_assets/README.md

 ### Quest Branching

-Any images that appear during quest branches (the banners or the choose images themselves).
-Broken up into their quest/event folders.
+Any images that appear during quest branches (the banners or the chosen images themselves).
+They are broken up into their quest/event folders.

 ### Mega Portraits